humanprotocol/solana-human-protocol/human-api/README.md

 ## Build and run

-To build and run this API you will to install Rust.
+To build and run this API you will have to install Rust.
 For Linux and Mac OS run:

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh